amolchoudhari12/Dynamic_IC_Control_Selector_php/README.md

 - **1PM** – Process Monitor Configurator
 - **HI-Q114** – Digital Bar Display Configurator
 - **HI-QCPM** – Counter/Process Meter Configurator
+Like this there were more than 150 product sheets. a one single algorithm is responsible all the 150 variations.
 ---

 ## 🧩 Tech Stack